scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Owing to the ubiquity of polynomial systems with interesting roots, many applications of numerical algebraic geometry to STEM problems exist in the literature.
 But these are often too compute-hungry for symbolic computation (e.g. via Groebner bases), so numerical solution is valuable.

-Henry Schenk's review [HS15_] of the monograph describing Bertini 1 (another polynomial homotopy continuation solver [BHSW13]_) includes a primer on numerical algebraic geometry and its applications (in section 2).
+Henry Schenk's review [HS15_] of the monograph describing Bertini 1 (another polynomial homotopy continuation solver [BHSW13]_) includes a primer on numerical algebraic geometry and its applications (in section 2), which we update below.
 In particular, biochemical reaction networks and their characterization also appear in this paper's survey of STEM applications, beyond those phcpy-specific works above.

 Related Software
 ----------------